Skip to main content

 Run button

-It optimizes the meshes quickly, and when complete the original source meshes are hidden, and the new remeshed basket is shown.
+• RapidPipeline Processor optimizes the meshes quickly, and when complete the original source meshes are hidden, and the new remeshed wicker is shown.

 Remesher result with Statistics

-Notice in the Statistics that the new basket has only 2,524 triangles, not 25,000.
-This is because the Remesher only needed that many to accomplish the job at Resolution 5.
-The Remesher Target was set to 50,000 triangles, but this is only an upper limit.
-This target tends to matter more when using higher Resolution values.
+• Notice in the Statistics that the new wicker has only 10,458 triangles, not 25,000.
+This is because the Remesher only needed that many to accomplish the job at Resolution 6.
+The Remesher Target was set to 25,000 triangles, but this is only an upper limit.
+This target matters more when using higher Resolution values.

 The Remesher Settings File